MicrosoftDocs/AdaptiveCards/AdaptiveCards/sdk/rendering-cards/javascript/extensibility.md

 ## Implement and register a custom element

-The basic steps for creating a custom Adaptive Card element type are:
+The steps for creating a custom Adaptive Card element type are:
 - Create a new calss driving from CardElement
 - Implement its getJsonTypeName, parse, toJSON, internalRender and renderSpeech methods
 - Register it by adding it to the renderer's element registry